Hadokane/CI_PP1_Oversights/README.md

 A quick fix for this would be to remove the custom styling for each button and use a default bootstrap dark theme.

 I've decided against this, however, as in this instance each icon is using its correct brand colours.
 These brands are some of the most well-known and visited websites in the world and are recognisable instantly to many from their unique brand colours alone.
 In this case, I feel it's more beneficial for the user to have instant brand recognition and understanding of each icon over perfect contrast.

+Additionally I realise that if these elements were images and not icons wrapped in buttons, they wouldn't be flagged as contrast issues.
+With this in mind, there is no issue with the icons being presented in this manner.

 ### Performance Testing